jakutis/httpinvoke/readme.markdown

 ## Options

-See the Example section for all the options being used.
+See the Examples section for all the options being used.
 All options are optional.

-* **headers** is an object for HTTP request headers.
-Keys are header names, values are strings.
-* **input** is a string for HTTP request body.
 * **uploading** is a function that is called when HTTP request upload progress event happens.
 It is called with these arguments:
   0. **current** is a number for the number of bytes currently sent.
   0. **total** is a number for the total number of bytes to be sent.